 Florence American Legion

-The Florence American Legion Post 134 meets the second Sunday of the month at Glen's Cafe in Florence.
-Meetings begin at 1 p.m.
+The Florence American Legion Post 134 meets the first Monday of the month at 7 p.m. at the Florence Fire Hall.
 For further information contact Post Commander Claude Nichols at 273-3051.

 Stevensville American Legion

 The Stevensville American Legion Post 94 meets on the third Tuesday of every month at 7:30 p.m. at the Post Home on Middle Burnt Fork Road.
 For more information contact Jerry Esmay, 777-5517.